 What are the obligations of a tenant?

 Tenants and landlords both have rights and obligations.
-Some are set out explicitly in the tenancy agreement.
-The main things to be aware of are property repairs, use of the property and giving property access to the landlord.
+Some are set out explicitly in the tenancy agreement, others are legal obligations.
+Some of the main things to be aware of are reporting repairing or maintenace issues, use of the property and giving access to the landlord.

 - Property repairs

 A tenant must use the property in what’s called “a tenant like manner” meaning that the tenant will be responsible for any property repairs that are the fault of the tenant.
-The tenant is normally responsible for the interior condition of the property, but the tenancy agreement should be checked first as some landlords don’t allow tenants to redecorate.
-Tenants must pay for anything that is broken or damaged in the property during the tenancy.
+The tenant is responsible for keeping the landlord's fixtures and fittings in good condition and must not make alterations to the property without the landlord's express consent.
+Tenants must pay for anything they break or damage in the property during the tenancy and isn't due to fair wear and tear.
 If the tenant does not pay for this at the time the landlord can deduct the cost from the tenancy deposit.

 - Use of the property

-A tenant must use the property solely for residential purposes, not to run a business of any kind, as this may put the landlord in breach of local bye laws.
+A tenant must use the property solely for residential purposes, not to run a business of any kind, as this may put the landlord in breach of local bye laws as well as mortgage and insurance terms.

 - Property access for the landlord